petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 # Connecting to Elasticsearch

 After [setting up Elasticsearch](./installing-elasticsearch.md), you must connect Liferay to it using the Liferay Connector to Elasticsearch.
-Connection steps depend on the [connector](#available-liferay-elasticsearch-connectors) you're configuring:
+Connection steps depend on the connector you're configuring.
+See [Available Liferay Elasticsearch Connectors](#available-liferay-elasticsearch-connectors) for reference.

-* Liferay 7.3: Liferay Connector to Elasticsearch is included in the Liferay DXP 7.3 and CE 7.3 GA4+.
-It's also available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/using-marketplace.md).
-* Liferay 7.2: Liferay Connector to Elasticsearch is available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/using-marketplace.md).

 Notable installation and configuration procedure differences are presented here.